Category: Status Reports

 Due to the dwindling numbers of wild individuals, their apparent lack of natural reproduction, and a number of identified threats, it is recommended that the pinto abalone be listed as endangered in the state of Washington.

-Carson, H.S. and Ulrich, M. (2018) Preliminary status report for the pinto abalone in Washington.
-Washington Department of Fish and Wildlife, Olympia, Washington. iii + 24 pp.
+Carson, H.S. and Ulrich, M. (2019) Status report for the pinto abalone in Washington.
+Washington Department of Fish and Wildlife, Olympia, Washington. iii + 25 pp.